 Cue the Learning Tower!
 My favorite alternative to the boring old step-stool!
 I first mentioned these in my article “Montessori-Friendly Kitchen Tips For Parents & Educators“.
 Since kitchens are generally designed to be used by adults, young children may struggle to feel included and independent in the kitchen.
 Think about it from a toddler’s perspective – Rather than seeing all of the exciting things going on, like how their favorite meals are prepared, they’re seeing the underside of counters and constantly having to ask to be picked up to participate.

 For this, kitchen towers offer a great solution!
-They bring your little ones up to be level with the counter… Which greatly increases their independence and lets them participate in whatever you’re up to in the kitchen.
+They bring your little ones up to be level with the counter… Which greatly increases their independence and lets them participate in whatever learning and creative process you’re up to in the kitchen.
 Now they can enjoy a whole new world of learning opportunities like learning to cook, bake, and do kitchen duties like washing fruits/veg and dishes!

 Let’s go over some of the most popular questions when it comes to Learning Towers before getting into their pros and cons:

-Also sometimes called a kitchen helper, I like to think of learning towers as an upgraded kitchen stool… One that keeps your little one protected while letting them explore all that a kitchen has to offer.
+Also sometimes called a kitchen helper, I like to think of learning towers as an upgraded kitchen stool… One that keeps your little one protected in a secure environment while letting them explore all that a kitchen has to offer.

-Usually consisting of just a few steps, three solid sides, and a bar on the back to keep your little one safe, they’re pretty simple, too!
+A toddler learning tower consists of just a few steps, three solid sides, and a bar on the back to keep your little one safe, so they’re pretty simple, too!
 They also let your little one safely enjoy all of the exciting things happening in the kitchen while being able to spend quality time with the family.

 A learning tower is also highly empowering!
-Your child can help out with age-appropriate tasks all by themselves!
+Your child can help out with age-appropriate tasks all by themselves (or participate alongside parents)!
 This is great for their self-confidence and will enable them to help out in ways they couldn’t before.
 And, it encourages the child’s innate desire to explore… But from a secure and incredibly sturdy environment.

 Whatever age you’re comfortable with!
 (I know, I know… Helpful, right?)